-log(1 + gdp_scaled) (Intercept) pop_per_mil_scaled internet_per_pop_scaled

-Africa 1.1025678 8.248046 -0.3200811 0.2780263

-Americas 0.2314024 7.858342 -0.3200811 0.2780263

-Asia 0.5302122 7.981479 -0.3200811 0.2780263

-Europe 0.1876811 8.645233 -0.3200811 0.2780263

-North America 0.3898888 8.455814 -0.3200811 0.2780263

-Oceania 1.2764129 7.672324 -0.3200811 0.2780263

-Table 4: Global models III.
-Random effects model by continent (DV: download per capita)

 From the table above, the varying intercept points to higher European and North American download baselines.
 More interesting is the huge difference in the effect of GDP.
 The impact of gross income on downloading is much higher for countries in the African continent than, for example, in Europe.

 It is possible that the cause of these differences is geographical in nature, because, for example, shadow library related practices propagate via physical proximity and the close trust relationships of individuals.
 While this may be the case, it is hard to test that hypothesis with current data.
 On the other hand, geographic location may also be a proxy for the level of development and in that case, we can conduct a similar analysis using the World Bank’s income categories instead of geographic location, as well as test for the effect of GDP, R&D and educated population in different income categories.

-Table 5 and 6 show the outcome of these models.
+Tables 5 and 6 show the outcome of these models.

+Table 5.
+Global models IV.
+GDP random effects model by income category.
+(DV: download per capita rounded, quasipoission)